 Through its various Divisions, Centers, and Branches, the NICHD supports and maintains a number of valuable research projects and networks that are useful to neuroscientists and researchers.
 Some of these resources include:

 This project aims to create standardized methods for recruiting, scanning, and processing data using functional magnetic resonance imaging (fMRI) coupled with arterial spin labeling perfusion and to investigate language development and attention brain processes of typically developing children using task fMRI.
 Software, manuals, raw and processed data will be available to the scientific community.
-The C-Mind Project is led by the Pediatric Neuroimaging Research Consortium at Cincinnati Children’s Hospital Medical Center, in collaboration with the laboratory of Neuroimaging at the University of California, Los Angeles, and is funded through an NICHD contract.
+The C-Mind Project is led by the Pediatric Neuroimaging Research Consortium at Cincinnati Children's Hospital Medical Center, in collaboration with the laboratory of Neuroimaging at the University of California, Los Angeles.

 GXD collects and integrates the gene expression information in the Mouse Genome Informatics database.